Abscissa/mysql-native-experimental/README.md

 but they will ONLY modify that one db schema.
 No other schema will be modified in any way.

-After you've configured the connection string, run `dub test` again and their tests will be compiled and run, first using Phobos sockets, then using Vibe sockets.
+After you've configured the connection string, run `run-tests` again and their tests will be compiled and run, first using Phobos sockets, then using Vibe sockets.